County Durham Care Partnership

 Better care, joined up care, closer to home

 It's about putting the people at the centre of everything we do, moving away from a hospital-based model of care to a new way of working, based on collaboration and partnership, to provide more care in people's homes and their community at the same time breaking down barriers between services.

 This means joining up the work of general practices, community services and hospitals to meet the needs of people requiring care.

 All parts of the health system working side by side

 A key strength of the commitment to develop a truly integrated health care system for County Durham was to align clinical leadership for oversight and governance across the partnership.
-This was achieved through the creation of the Integrated Care Board with an integrated management team acting on behalf of all partners in the County Durham Care Partnership and led by a single chief officer.

 Working together in this way is starting to show real benefits across County Durham.
-By building Teams around Patients (TAP), locally based district nurses are working closely with teams of social workers and therapists, often based in the same building so they get to know each and how their services work best together.
+By building Teams around Patients (TAP), locally based district nurses are working closely with teams of social workers and therapists, often based in the same building, so they get to know each other and how their services work best together.

 This makes it easier to join up the care packages designed for patients, linking in with specialist services as needed, including GP practices who are also working more closely together in GP led Primary Care Networks.

 At the heart of this integrated approach was the development of a new service delivery model for community services where council delivered adult social care services are positioned alongside NHS community provision, wrapped around primary care in a new integrated service.